 A fasting window is a time in the day when no calories are eaten.

-There is a “fasting window” for any fasting plan.
-OMAD fasting is the most extreme version of intermittent fasting.
-Eating occurs only 1 hour out of the day, i.e., 23 hours with no calories.
-This is also known as 23:1 fasting.
-There are no specific recommendations for what food is eaten during the hour.
+Every fasting plan has a “fasting window.”
+OMAD fasting is the most extreme form of intermittent fasting.
+With OMAD, you eat for only one hour a day, leaving 23 hours without food.
+This is also called 23:1 fasting.
+There are no specific rules about what foods to eat during the hour.

-OMAD fasting is done daily by some people; others may do it a few times a week.
-Many people use it to help weight loss plateaus, times when their weight loss regiment hits a period that no further weight loss occurs.
+Some people practice OMAD every day, while others do it a few times a week.
+Many use it to break through weight loss plateaus, which are times when weight loss seems to stall.

-OMAD is less commonly used compared to other forms of Intermittent fasting.
-The more typical types of intermittent fasting allow two or three meals during a 24 hour period.
-There are several forms of Intermittent fasting, each with different fasting windows.
-The 16:8 protocol is most commonly used, with sixteen hours of fasting and an 8 hour period where food is consumed.
+OMAD is less popular than other types of intermittent fasting.
+More common fasting plans allow two or three meals within a 24-hour period.
+There are several types of intermittent fasting, each with different fasting windows.
+The 16:8 plan is the most widely used, with 16 hours of fasting and 8 hours for eating.

 Related Article: Fasting Mimicking Diet; What Is It?